 Get free and low-cost resources for your business from SBDC

-The American Small Business Development Centers (SBDC) is a nationwide organization created to support American small businesses through training, counseling, and other resources at free or affordable costs.
+The SBDC is a nationwide organization created to support American small businesses through training, counseling, and other resources at free or affordable costs.
 With nearly 1,000 locations across the country, SBDC centers partner with “leading universities, colleges, state economic development agencies and private partners” to help business owners grow and manage their businesses.
 The SBDC is “funded in part by the United States Congress through a partnership with the U.S. Small Business Administration.”

 For business owners looking for resources to help them cope with the impacts that coronavirus has had on their company, a good place to start is the COVID-19 Small Business Resources page on the SBDC website.